SkyLined/mHive/README.md

              connection requests to the local subnet (default: 10,000).
 - `Number uConnectionKeepAlive`: Enable sending [TCP keep-alive](http://en.wikipedia.org/wiki/Keepalive#TCP_keepalive) packets every `uConnectionKeepAlive` milliseconds.
+- `Number uMTU`: Maximum Transfer Unit (default: `undefined` - the code will attempt to determine the value automatically if needed).
-At regular intervals, a `cMaster` instance will broadcast over UDP to the local subnet.
-This broadcast contains a request for `cWorkers` to connect to it.
-Once a worker is connected, request can be made for it to perform activities and return the results.
+At regular intervals, a `cMaster` instance will send over UDP to the local subnet a request for `cWorkers` to connect to it.
+Once a worker is connected, request can be made for it to perform activities.

 #### Events:
 ##### `error`, parameter: `Error oError`